Panmax/Panmax/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on [奇安信](https://www.qianxin.com/)
+- 🌱 I’m currently learning Meditation.
+- 💬 Ask me about Java、Python or anything about Web.
+- 📫 How to reach me: jiapan.china#gmail.com

+Chaos isn't a pit.
+Chaos is a ladder.

 <!--
 **Panmax/Panmax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.